PatonaIM/teamified-accounts/docs/architecture/data-model-changes.md

 ## Executive Summary

 This document outlines the complete data model changes required to implement the new User Management System for the Teamified Team Member Portal.
-The new data model addresses user lifecycle management, multi-tenancy requirements, salary history tracking, and migration from existing systems (Zoho People and Client Portal).
+The new data model addresses user lifecycle management, multi-organization requirements, salary history tracking, and migration from existing systems (Zoho People and Client Portal).

 ## Current State Analysis